arh-eu/gds-cpp-messages/README.md

 ### Implementation-defined behaviours

-Since the size of the fundamental types (like `int` or `long`) is not specified by the standard but are left implementation-defined, you should avoid using these in messages, and use the exact sized-types like `std::int32_t` and `std::int64_t` found in the `<cstdint>` header (if present on your system).

-Classes provided by our code works with these types, please be careful and use those in your applications as well, otherwise you might find yourself in an undefined-behaviour that cannot be tracked easily.
+Since the size of the fundamental types (like `int` or `long`) is not specified by the standard but are left implementation-defined, you probably want to avoid using these in messages, and use the exact sized-types like `std::int32_t` and `std::int64_t` found in the `<cstdint>` header (if present on your system).
+However, if you know your compiler and your system and the size of your types, feel free to use them.
+Otherwise you might find yourself in an undefined-behaviour that cannot be tracked easily.

 ### Multi-threading

 The SDK is written multi-threaded, meaning the WebSocket client runs on a separate thread - notifying you on the callbacks should anything happen.

-## Examples

-The `examples` folder has some running examples for the setup - you can use the server simulator for your needs (found [here](https://github.com/arh-eu/gds-server-simulator)).
-It's sequential by mean (by awaiting semaphores every time there's something to wait for), to make the communication and the replies clear and simplified, of course you will not need these in a live app.